 Vincent Lyon-Callo ( Email Mr. Lyon-Callo )

 Vincent and his family moved to Okemos in 2002 primarily because of the excellent schools.
 He and his wife, Sarah, have two children.
 Their son is in 5th grade at Kinawa and their daughter is a 2nd grader at Bennett Woods.
 Sara is a chronic disease epidemiologist for the Michigan Department of Community Health.
 Vincent is a Full Professor of Anthropology at Western Michigan University, an active volunteer in the schools and community, a committed teacher, and a supporter of the Okemos Education Foundation.

-His teaching and research focuses on poverty, homelessness and other inequalities as well as the complexity of globalization and political economic restructurings.
-Vincent spent over a decade working in homeless shelters in Connecticut and Massachusetts and as an activist member of several community based movements aimed at transforming responses to homelessness.
+His teaching and research focus on poverty, homelessness, and other inequalities as well as the complexity of globalization and political-economic restructurings.
+Vincent spent over a decade working in homeless shelters in Connecticut and Massachusetts and as an activist member of several community-based movements aimed at transforming responses to homelessness.
 He continues that work today in Kalamazoo.
-His recent research explores the impacts on communities and middle class Americans from recent political-economic and cultural restructurings within the US.
+His recent research explores the impacts on communities and middle-class Americans from recent political-economic and cultural restructurings within the US.

-Vincent enjoys coaching youth sports and is currently coaching 5th grade boys and 2nd grade girls soccer teams.
+Vincent enjoys coaching youth sports and is currently coaching 5th-grade boys and 2nd-grade girls soccer teams.
 He consistently volunteers at his children's schools and in their classrooms working with small reading groups, cooking at the annual Field Day BBQ, chaperoning field trips, reading to classes, and presenting in classes on social studies.
 He has been a consistent participant in community forums and board meetings in order to contribute to, and learn from, the process of maintaining a quality educational system.
-His term of office expires December 31, 2022.
+His term of office expires on December 31, 2022.